mkain112/mkain112.github.io/_posts/2025-05-15-Chess_Robot.md

 The goal here is to build a **fully autonomous chessboard** that can detect where every piece is and move them using an **XY gantry**, much like a compact CNC machine.

 ![PPCC Logo](/assets/chess/1design/ppcc.png){: .left}
-**And win games against my friends that I cant beat.**
+**And win games against my friends that I can't beat.**
-For a full an comprehensive look at all the friends I can't beat check out [Prospect Park Chess Club](https://www.prospectparkchessclub.com) another of my projects.
+For a full and comprehensive look at all the friends I can't beat, check out [Prospect Park Chess Club](https://www.prospectparkchessclub.com), another of my projects.

 ![Concept Sketch](/assets/chess/1design/Stockfish-logo.png){: .right}
 Pieces will be embedded with RFID tags or small magnets, and the board will use **reed switches or Hall sensors** arranged in an 8×8 grid to detect their presence.
-The robot will handle everything from opening moves to checkmates — with the human opponent just sitting back and watching the system beat them.
-Probably with Stockfish.
+The robot will handle everything from opening moves to checkmates — while the human opponent watches the system beat them.
+Probably with [Stockfish](https://stockfishchess.org/).

 ---